Ashwagandha in Sanskrit means “smell of the horse” to correlate it with the strength of…Read More

 If you are someone who suffers from anxiety problems, you need a calm and soothing environment, and coffee is known to disrupt that.
 Not only does coffee make your heart beat faster, but also decreases the production of serotonin thereby leaving you distressed.
 Though caffeine is okay to be consumed in small doses, large doses can be a problem.

 Whole foods like milk, grapes, and meat are extremely nutritious.
 But when cultured, they tend to lose their proteins like histamine, which can cause anxiety, and restlessness in many individuals.
 To minimize this, have fresh whole foods, look at the date of packaging for your meats, and pick only the most recent ones.

-Well, research shows that people who have anxiety say they’ve noticed an increase in anxiety symptoms within minutes of consuming dairy products.
+Well, research shows that people who have anxiety problems say they’ve noticed an increase in anxiety symptoms within minutes of consuming dairy products.
 The truth is, dairy is inflammatory.
-It wreaks havoc on the digestive system, causing, bloating, diarrhea and constipation, among other things.
+It wreaks havoc on the digestive system, causing, bloating, diarrhoea and constipation, among other things.

-In addition to the fact that sodas contain artificial food coloring and other additives, Soda also contains Aspartame that can also be held responsible for anxiety, headaches, anxiety, mood swings, and other forms of cancer.
+In addition to the fact that sodas contain artificial food colouring and other additives, Soda also contains Aspartame which can also be held responsible for anxiety problems, headaches, mood swings, and other forms of cancer.

 Gluten is a common protein found in wheat, barley, and rye.
 But gluten can also be a huge trigger for anxiety symptoms.
 Thus cutting out gluten from your diet can lead to a healthier, more calm life.